Christopher Poole: Post-4chan

 On January 21, 2015, Poole stepped down as the head administrator of 4chan.
 Two days later, he held his final 4chan Q&A. Following his departure from 4chan, he began to turn the site over to three anonymous 4chan moderators while looking for a buyer for the website.
 On September 21, 2015, Hiroyuki Nishimura, the founder of 2channel, took over as the site's owner.

-On March 8, 2016, via a post on Tumblr, Poole announced that he had been hired by Google in an undisclosed position, a decision that was met with anger from Google employees, who claimed that Poole's employment at Google was not compatible with its claims of diversity.
+On March 8, 2016, via a post on Tumblr, Poole announced that he had been hired by Google in an undisclosed position, a decision that was met with anger from Google employees.
+Google's hiring of Poole was seen as endorsing the doxing, harassment, and hate speech perpetrated by 4chan's users.
 In June 2016, Poole became a partner at Google's in-house startup incubator, Area 120.
 He switched positions again in 2018 when he became a product manager for Google Maps.
 On April 13, 2021, he left Google, after five years at the company.